Nothing else helps us keep track of the ups and downs in the stock market world better than blogs.

 But even with the anonymity, you can be assured that you’ll still get full transparency on his ideas and tips.

-Also, if you are worried if his opinions are reliable, then allow us to tell you that he studied Business and was even an exchanged student to attend one of the top business universities in Europe.
+Also, if you are worried if his opinions are reliable, then allow us to tell you that he studied Business and was even an exchange student to attend one of the top business universities in Europe.

 Since then, he has been working and blogging about the financial market.
 He also features the bond portfolios of his mother and sister that he tracks and records.